Pool Safety Guide

 The preceding explanations of the U.S. Consumer Product Safety Commission's pool barrier guidelines were provided in order to make it easier for pool owners, purchasers, builders, technicians and others to understand and apply the guidelines themselves.
 Detailed guidelines follow.

 Reading the following guidelines in conjunction with the diagrams previously provided may be especially helpful.
-For further information, consult your local building department or code authority.
+For further information consult the Pool Fence Guide or your local building department or code authority.

 The guidelines presented in this document are intended to provide a means of protection against potential drownings and neardrownings to children under 5 years of age by restricting access to residential swimming pools, spas, and hot tubs.